About the guide

 Once you have entered the password within vBond Info and configured DR, do not change that password.

 Step 6.
-In this deployment no arbitrator is used, therefore the Recovery Mode is set to Manual.
+In this deployment, the Recovery Mode is set to Manual.

 Step 7.
 Under the Replication Schedule, enter the Start Time and Replication Interval.
 In a production environment, the Replication Interval must be configured to at least 30 minutes.
 The controllers and edge lists are uploaded to the standby cluster, during the first replication.